Skip to content

 • Perform map operations on a selection or multiple selections

-• Perform sort operations on a multiple selection
+• Perform sort operations on multiple selections

 • Generate text via JavaScript expressions